Skip to main content

 The original statement alone would warrant concern.
 But the Patriarchate’s response made it worse.

-Rather than affirming the witness of the Neomartyrs, the Patriarchate claimed the video “does not reflect the real views of Patriarch Kirill,” noting he had previously expressed respect for Armenian Genocide victims during a visit to the Yerevan memorial.[5]
+Rather than directly affirming the witness of the Neomartyrs in the context of the controversy, the Patriarchate later claimed the video “does not reflect the real views of Patriarch Kirill,” noting he had previously expressed respect for Armenian Genocide victims during a visit to the Yerevan memorial.[5]

 This is not a correction but a public relations maneuver.
-A genuine correction would have named what was wrongly stated: the Patriarch presented the Ottoman Empire as functional coexistence while the Church venerates thousands of Neomartyrs who died under that very empire.
+A genuine correction would have named what was wrongly stated: the Patriarch presented the Ottoman Empire as functional coexistence while the Church venerates Neomartyrs who died under that very empire.
 Instead, the Patriarchate pointed to a past memorial visit as evidence of Kirill’s “real views,” without correcting the public record.
-Patriarch Kirill never publicly affirmed the Church’s liturgical witness to the Neomartyrs.
+In the responses cited here, Patriarch Kirill did not publicly reaffirm the Church’s liturgical witness to the Neomartyrs or retract the coexistence framing.
 The statement stood, the diplomatic relationship with Turkey was preserved, and the memory of the martyrs was sacrificed.

 The failure to retract is decisive evidence.
-An imprecise statement on live television might be forgivable.
-But when challenged, twice, the Patriarchate chose damage control over truth (and this is a pattern).
-That transforms imprecision into the deliberate maintenance of falsehood.
+An imprecise statement on television might be forgivable.
+But when challenged, twice, the Patriarchate chose damage control over a direct correction (and this is a pattern).
+That transforms imprecision into the maintained public record of falsehood.

 The Verdict

-If the Church canonized the Neomartyrs because their witness to Christ under Ottoman persecution matters, then a patriarch who denies that persecution has contradicted the Church’s own judgment.
+If the Church canonized the Neomartyrs because their witness to Christ under Ottoman persecution matters, then a patriarch who publicly minimizes that persecution has contradicted the Church’s own judgment.
 St. Maximus’s teaching, established above, that lending support to error is “hatred towards man,” applies here with full force.
-Presenting Ottoman rule as a model of coexistence, while thousands of saints died resisting forced conversion, is evil diplomacy, and in the words of St. Maximus the Confessor, “a departure from Divine love.”
+Presenting Ottoman rule as a model of coexistence, while saints died resisting forced conversion and Islamic coercion, is evil diplomacy, and in the words of St. Maximus the Confessor, “a departure from Divine love.”

 The Neomartyrs would not compromise the truth for their own survival.
 Patriarch Kirill compromised their memory for a diplomatic relationship.
 On what basis, then, do faithful Orthodox continue to commemorate a patriarch who erases the witness of the Church’s own saints?

-Nicodemus the Hagiorite, Νέον Μαρτυρολόγιον (New Martyrologion) (Venice: Nikolaos Glykys, 1799); repr.
+1. Nicodemus the Hagiorite, Νέον Μαρτυρολόγιον (New Martyrologion) (Venice: Nikolaos Glykys, 1799); repr.
 Athonite Analects 3 (Mount Athos: Agioritiki Estia, 2009).
-The collection records the lives of 85+ Neomartyrs from 1330 to 1796, including St. George the New Martyr, St. Aquilina, and St. Ahmed the Calligrapher.
-Co-edited with St. Makarios of Corinth. ↩
+The collection records the lives of 85+ Neomartyrs from 1330 to 1796, including St. Ahmed the Calligrapher; St. Nicodemus’s work became a classic source for the Ottoman-era Neomartyr witness.
+Co-edited with St. Makarios of Corinth.
+Local synaxarion sources also verify St. George of Ioannina, St. Aquilina, and St. Ahmed as Ottoman-era Neomartyrs.

-Trend News Agency headlined the story: “В Османской империи никто не уничтожал христианские меньшинства — Патриарх Кирилл.”
+4. Trend News Agency headlined the resurfaced 2016 clip: “В Османской империи никто не уничтожал христианские меньшинства — Патриарх Кирилл.”
 See https://ru.trend.az/world/turkey/3414147.html.
-The interview resurfaced widely in April 2021 following the U.S. recognition of the Armenian Genocide. ↩
+The interview resurfaced widely in April 2021 following the U.S. recognition of the Armenian Genocide.

-In January 2016, Patriarchal spokesman Fr.
-Alexander Volkov stated that the ROC’s position on the Armenian Genocide “remains unchanged,” reframing Kirill’s words as referring to periods of “relative security.”
+5. In January 2016, Patriarchal spokesman Fr.
+Alexander Volkov stated that Patriarch Kirill “did not deny the 1915 Armenian genocide” and that “the position of our Church on the Armenian genocide has been repeatedly and clearly expressed in numerous statements and messages of the Patriarch,” reframing Kirill’s words as referring only to periods of “relative security and stability in the lives of religious minorities.”
 See RFE/RL Armenian Service, https://www.azatutyun.am/a/27481804.html.
 When the video resurfaced in April 2021, the Patriarchate stated it “does not reflect the real views of Patriarch Kirill,” citing his 2010 visit to the Yerevan memorial.
 See Helleniscope, https://www.helleniscope.com/2021/05/01/patriarch-of-moscow-the-ottoman-empire-did-not-exterminate-the-christian-minorities-video/.
-No formal correction or retraction was issued on either occasion. ↩
+No formal correction or retraction was issued on either occasion.